ArtOfCode-/concaten/README.md

     Hand out the interpreter as it is to as many people as possible, get them to play with the language and try to break it.
 * [ ] Command-line options - 0.10
   Definitely at least `-e`; take inspiration from Ruby and Python.
+  These should mostly be minor variations on the existing main method.
 * [ ] Documentation - 1.0
   Including demo code, a detailed up-to-date list of every default global word
-    (like `if`) and what they do, as well as a brief overview of how Concaten works and how to install/run it.
+    (like `if`) and what they do, as well as a brief overview of how Concaten works, how to install it, and what the command-line arguments are.
+  In theory, mostly done (because of the spec), but in practice, it probably
+    should be rewritten.
 * [ ] Debug mode - 1.1
   Allows breakpoints (w/ `breakpoint`?) and stops execution when exception is
     thrown outside of a `try`.